Athletics at the 2016 Summer Olympics – Men's 5000 metres: Summary

 With a lap and a half to go, Cheptegei tried to speed up to go around Farah, but Farah exactly matched his speed.
 The rules of the road were clearly explained to the youngster, do not pass.
 Finally Gebrhiwet, bounced out of the pack several places behind at the same time Edris moved, the two collided with Edris bouncing sideways as Gebrhiwet made the bold move around Cheptegei and was ahead of Farah at the line and sprinting.
 He didn't want to give Farah the opportunity to get the jump on him like in the two previous World Championships.
 In the next 50 metres, Farah explained the rules of the road to him too, the two exchanging elbows as Farah would not let Gebrhiwet to move to the inside.
 When Gebrhiwet relented Chelimo filled the space between him and the curb, right behind Farah.
 Down the final backstretch, Gebrhiwet tried one more time, elbowing Chelimo as he went by with Chelimo losing his balance for a moment, then making contact with Ahmed following Gebrhiwet.
 Getting untangled, Chelimo ran down the backstretch after Gebrhiwet, who still couldn't get around Farah.
 Gebrhiwet slowed a little, Chelimo was again pinned to the curb, more contact with Ahmed as Chelimo was looking for running space.

 Chelimo moved to the outside, leaving Gebrhiwet on the curb behind Farah.
 Edris elbowed his way inside of Ahmed as he passed.
 After all the contact, Chelimo was in the perfect position to sprint past Farah on the home stretch.
 Chelimo almost got to Farah's shoulder but Farah accelerated again, pulling away to the win by five metres, still looking over his shoulder to make sure there was no further challenge.

 Chelimo finished second, Gebrhiwet, Edris, Ahmed and Lagat.

 Farah knelt and kissed the track.
 After the celebration and victory lap, it was announced that Chelimo, Ahmed and Edris were disqualified, giving Gebrhiwet the silver and Lagat the bronze.
 Being interviewed on American television, Chelimo was shocked.
 An appeal was filed and the decision was mostly reversed.
 Chelimo was reinstated as the silver medalist, Ahmed was also reinstated when it was found that they did not break the rules while Edris' disqualification would stand.

 The medals for the competition were presented by Anant Singh, South Africa, IOC member, and the gifts were presented by Ahmed Al Kamali, IAAF Council Member.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following national record was established during the competition: